mozilla/bug-handling/_processes/doc-requests.md

 The default value of the flag is `---`.

-If the bug needs use-facing documentation, set the flag to `docs-needed`.
+If the bug needs user-facing documentation, set the flag to `docs-needed`.
 This flag will be monitored by the support.mozilla.org (SUMO) team.

 Once the docs are ready to be published, set the flag to `docs-completed`.